 tour or a trip to a national park.

-Workcamps are for a mature audience only, Coldwell cautions.
+Workcamps are for a mature audience, though projects are available for teens.
 Volunteers must make their own travel arrangements and inform themselves about their host countries.
 Because camp conditions vary so widely, volunteers must come with

 an open mind as well as an open heart.